JianfengFD/AutoSim/README.md

 # AutoSim
-AutoSim is an Automated Simulation Script Generator powered by LLMs to help researchers and students generate simulation scripts automatically from natural language descriptions and optional sketches.
+**AutoSim** is an **Automated Simulation Script Generator** powered by large language models (DeepSeek and Qwen).
+Its purpose is to help researchers and students generate simulation scripts automatically from natural language descriptions and optional sketches.

 With AutoSim, you can:
 - Write a description of your simulation scenario in plain English or Chinese.